Everest Mani Rimdu Festival Trek

-Cham dance symbolizes the conquering or chasing away demons.
+The Cham dance symbolizes conquering or chasing away demons.
 They are also thought to be transformed into Protectors of Dharma.
 The theme of the dance is a fight between the forces of evil and omen.
 This helps to convey the philosophical teachings of Buddhism.

 Ser-Kyem is a part of the Mani Rimdu festival where the monks that conduct the rituals make tea offerings to Dharma guards such as Mahakala.
 Alcohol is the main form of offering.
-Such offering is made in silver vessels and small tormas.
+Such an offering is made in silver vessels and small tormas.
 It is presented to the Lama, Yidam, Khandro, and Shi-Dak (the Earth deities).